memri/pod/docs/DatabaseLayout.md

 * quick filter (get all items with "age > 80", "dateServerModified > 1000")
 * both items and edges can reference items
 * (bonus) both items and edges can reference edges
-* both items and edges can have scalar properties
+* both items and edges can have "scalar" properties (raw values)

 ## Workflows: